- 1 Overview

 In addition to preventing the movement of soil which could contain clubroot resting spores, these strategies may also help prevent or manage clubroot.

-- Planting clubroot-resistant varieties on fields before clubroot gets established is a key management strategy.
-Although this won’t prevent clubroot from arriving to your field, this strategy relies on the genetic resistance to greatly reduce disease development/establishment compared to susceptible varieties if clubroot is inadvertently introduced to the field.
+- Planting clubroot-resistant cultivars on fields before clubroot gets established is a key management strategy.
+Although this won’t prevent clubroot from arriving to your field, this strategy relies on the genetic resistance to greatly reduce disease development/establishment compared to susceptible cultivars if clubroot is inadvertently introduced to the field.

 Field entry strategy